IOS: Inter-Operator Scheduler for CNN Acceleration: Ablation Study

 \subsection{Consistent Improvement for Different Batch Sizes}

 In real-world applications, we need to handle different batch sizes for inference.
-For example, for real-time applications on edge devices, we usually use a batch size of 1 to reduce latency.
-In contrast, on cloud computing, the larger batch size is preferred to increase throughput.
+For example, for real-time applications on edge devices, we usually use a batch size of one to reduce latency.
+In contrast, in cloud settings, the larger batch size is preferred to increase throughput.
 Changing the workload requires different inter-operator parallelization schedules.
-We optimize Inception V3 with batch size 1, 16, 32, 64, 128, and compare the throughput.
-As shown in Figure \ref{fig:experiments_batchsize}, the throughput increases when the batch size gets larger, and when the batch size is larger than 128, the performance saturated and the throughput almost does not increase.
-The throughput of IOS outperforms the sequential schedule and TensorRT consistently on all batch sizes.
+We optimize Inception V3 with the batch sizes of 1, 16, 32, 64, 128, and compare the throughput.
+Figure~\ref{fig:experiments_batchsize} shows that the throughput increases with the batch size.
+When the batch size is larger than 128, the performance saturates, and the throughput does not increase significantly anymore.
+The throughput of IOS outperforms all the baselines consistently on all batch sizes.
 Even though a larger batch size provides more data parallelism, we can still utilize inter-operator parallelism to further improve the throughput.